Fast, accurate radiant intensity measurement solution for evaluation of near-infrared light sources and distributions

 - Evaluation of 940 nm light sources for accurate radiant intensity output at all angles.

-- Measurement of NIR LEDs, lasers, and Diffractive Optical Elements (DOE).
+- Measurement of NIR LEDs, lasers, and structured light patterns produced by diffractive optical elements (DOE).

 - Fast operation for in-line measurement for quality control during production.